Myanmar: Religion

-Many religions are practised in Myanmar.
+Although the country is predominantly Buddhist, significant numbers of people practice other recognized religions in Myanmar.
 Religious edifices and orders have been in existence for many years.
-The Christian and Muslim populations do, however, face religious persecution and it is hard, if not impossible, for non-Buddhists to join the army or get government jobs, the main route to success in the country.
-Such persecution and targeting of civilians is particularly notable in eastern Myanmar, where over 3,000 villages have been destroyed in the past ten years.
+The Christian and Muslim populations do, however, face religious persecution, and it is hard, if not impossible, for non-Buddhists to join the army or get government jobs, which represent the main routes to success and social advancement in the country.
+Persecution and targeting of civilians and religious minorities are particularly notable in eastern Myanmar, where over 3,000 villages have been destroyed in the past ten years.
 More than 200,000 Muslims have fled to Bangladesh by 2007 to escape persecution.